 The contractual relationship exists from the time specified by the Provider in the booking confirmation for the contract term specified in the booking confirmation.
 If the contractual relationship is concluded for a fixed period in accordance with the details of the booking confirmation, it shall end at the end of the fixed period without the need for a termination by either party.
 If the contractual relationship is concluded for an indefinite period in accordance with the details of the booking confirmation, it may be terminated by either party on provision of 30 days’ notice to the end of any month (in accordance with formal legal requirements).
+The tenant can terminate the tenancy in the user profile – no formal notification in writing is necessary.
 The Provider reserves the right of an extraordinary termination of the contractual relationship based on Art.
 253 et seq. of the Swiss Code of Obligations (OR – Obligationenrecht).

 The Provider shall ensure that the Customer receives the necessary access to the rental property by means of a digital access system from the commencement of the contract.